UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 Contact: Office of Global Engagement at (949) 824-9705 or email@example.com

-- The purpose of this Policy is to address risk management for International Activities involving UCI Students.
+- The purpose of this Policy is to address risk management for International Activities involving UCI Students by providing appropriate oversight depending on the type of student and the type of international activity.

 - UCI has an obligation to mitigate risk to ensure the health and safety of its Students when traveling in international locations in support of UCI's mission of teaching, research and public service.